derklaro/aerogel/.github/README.md

 }
 ```

+##### Circular proxies

+Aerogel will create circular proxies of interfaces when necessary.
+These proxies will be used to break circular
+dependencies (`Provider` can be used to reach the same goal but can be a bit annoying to use).

+There are some limitations when proxies are used:

+* Injecting the same type twice when the type is proxied will result in the same instance instead of two different
+  instances.
+* Injected proxies into classes are not available in the constructor are the type which got injected is required for the
+  implementation of the proxied interface to be constructed.
+(This applies as well to all `Provider` methods when you
+  try to prevent circular dependencies in a constructor)

 ### How to (Auto)

 The auto module is used to generate binding data during compile time.
 This data is emitted to a file